mainmatter/mainmatter.com/_posts/2020-04-27-facilitate-client-onboarding.md

 og:
   image:
 ---
 The first hours into a new project could determine most outcomes of a project.
-It might sound crazy, but a project's point of departure might hold the key to a more streamlined and efficient collaboration.
+It might sound crazy, but a project's point of departure could hold the key to a more streamlined and efficient collaboration.
 <!--break-->
 At simplabs, we believe in working alongside clients throughout projects.
 Kick-off meetings are one of the first things we tackle as part of our process to deliver high-quality results.